-(i) the cumulative amount for all persons of the proposed increase, decrease, or new amount; and publication in the register, the agency shall concurrently send an electronic copy of the proposal notice to the appropriate administrative rule review committee.
+- (i) the cumulative amount for all persons of the proposed increase, decrease, or new amount; and - (ii) the number of persons affected.

+(2) (a) The proposal notice must be filed with the secretary of state for publication in the register, as provided in 2-4-312.
+When the agency files the proposal notice with the secretary of state to prepare it for publication in the register, the agency shall concurrently send an electronic copy of the proposal notice to the appropriate administrative rule review committee.
 If the secretary of state requires formatting changes to the proposal notice before it may be published, the agency is not required to send another copy of the proposal notice to the committee.
-The requirement to concurrently send a copy of the proposal notice to the committee is fulfilled if the agency sends an electronic copy to each member of the staff of the appropriate rule review committee on the same day that the notice is filed with the secretary of state.
+The requirement to concurrently send a copy of the proposal notice to the committee is fulfilled if the agency sends an electronic copy to each member of the staff of the appropriate rule review committee is filed with the secretary of state.